mmomtchev/magickwand.js/README.md

 # node-magickwand

-This package is a port of the ImageMagick-7 C++ library to Node.js using SWIG NAPI.
+This package is a full native port of the ImageMagick-7 C++ library to Node.js using SWIG NAPI.

+Unlike all other ImageMagick `npm` packages, it does not use the CLI to interact with the utilities, but directly uses the C++ API.
+It supports both synchronous and multithreaded asynchronous operations and it is fully integrated with `TypedArray`s.

+It is less mature than the alternatives, but offers a substantial performance boost and usability benefits.

+The pre-built binaries are fully self-contained and do not need an existing ImageMagick installation.

+It is currently to be considered of beta quality, but it is actively developed because of it its special status as SWIG Node-API showcase project.

-It is meant both as
-* a general-purpose image processing library for Node.js
-* and testing grounds for the NAPI support in SWIG
+It is meant both as a high-performance general-purpose library for image processing in Node.js and as a demonstration of the capabilities of SWIG Node-API.

-The project should be considered of `alpha` quality.

 There is also a [medium article about using the new NAPI support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f).